Looking for senior living options in Washington? Call now for a FREE initial assessment!

 -

-Some homes accept spend-down to Medicaid, and Long-Term Care insurance and Veteran's Aid & Attendance may be used.
+Many homes accept spend-down to Medicaid, and Long-Term Care insurance and Veteran's Aid & Attendance may be used.